 Generalised Anxiety & Worry

 We all get worried sometimes.
-It’s natural to be anxious about your finances after you receive unexpected bills or to be concerned when taking your driving test.
-However, people with generalised anxiety worry about the same type of things as everyone else but they worry more about them and it’s hard to stop the worry once it has started.
+It is natural to be anxious about your finances after you receive unexpected bills or to be concerned when taking your driving test.
+However, people with generalised anxiety tend to worry about the same type of things as everyone else but they worry more about them and it is hard to stop the worrying once it has started.